 Tips to speed up the fishless cycle

 The whole fishless cycling process can take up to 6~8 weeks.
 There are certain tips will speed up the process.

 1. Get a jump start by transferring live bacteria from existing colonies.

-If you can get something from an existing well established fish tank to transfer some bacteria to your tank, you will have a jump start on your fishless cycling.
-Ask a friend with an established tank for something such as a part of the filter media from his/her filter, or some substrate, or a decoration.
+If you can get something from an existing well-established fish tank to transfer some bacteria to your tank, you will have a jump start on your fishless cycling.
+Ask a friend with an established tank for something such as a part of the filter media from his/her filter, or some substrate, or decoration.
 However, the best thing is to get a part of the filter media from an established filter, because that is where most bacteria are as was mentioned above.
 If you do that, make sure to keep the decoration, substrate, or filter media wet (Use tank water, or treated water, NOT tap water.) the whole time during the transferring process, or the bacteria will die.

 2. Turn up the heat

 If you have a heater, turn the temperature to the high 80F range.
 The bacteria growth will speed up in warmer water, thus shorten the time needed for the fishless cycle.

 3. More oxygen

 If you have the air pump and air stone ready, turn it up!
 More oxygen will aid the growth of the bacteria.
 This step is particularly important if you did step 2 to turn up the heat.
 Warmer water holds less air.
 So you will need more oxygen in the water to speed up the nitrogen cycle.

 4. Bacteria products